jbchouinard/jblisp2/MANUAL.pandoc.md

 The body of the macro is first evaluated in the macro's lexical environment.
 Then the resulting expression is evaluated in the caller's environment.

-Beware of capturing variables from the macro's environment, if you want to refer to variables in the calling environment, use quotation.
+Beware of capturing variables from the macro's environment; if you want to refer to variables in the invocation environment, use quotation.

 This `add-x` macro captures the global binding for `x`:
 ```